aqlaboratory/openfold-3/docs/source/precomputed_msas.md

     └── uniprot_hits.a3m
 ```

 The data pipeline needs to know which MSA to use for which protein chain.
-This information is provided by specifying the [paths to the MSAs](input_format.md#L106) for each chain in the inference query set.
+This information is provided by specifying the [paths to the MSAs](input_format.md#L106) for each chain in the inference query json file.
 There are 3 equivalent ways of specifying these paths.

 ### 3.1.
 Direct File Paths